Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Introduction

-\subsection{Background and Motivation}
+\subsection{Background and motivation}

 Let us recall some basic notions.
 A discrete subgroup $\Gamma$ of a reductive Lie group $G$ is a \emph{discontinuous group for} $X=G/H$ if the $\Gamma$-action on $X$ is properly discontinuous and free.
-Then the quotient space $X_{\Gamma}:=\Gamma\backslash X$ becomes a $(G,X)$-manifold via the covering map $X\rightarrow X_{\Gamma}$.
-The $(G,X)$-manifold $X_{\Gamma}$ is called a \emph{Clifford--Klein form} of $X$.
-In the definition of a discontinuous group, if the condition of freeness is dropped, $X_{\Gamma}$ is no longer a manifold but carries a nice structure of an orbifold (or a $V$-manifold).
-On the other hand, if we drop the condition of proper discontinuity, $X_{\Gamma}$ may fail to be even Hausdorff.
+Then the quotient space $X_{\Gamma}:=\Gamma\backslash X$ is a manifold, and the quotient map $X\rightarrow X_{\Gamma}$ is a covering map.
+Thus $X_{\Gamma}$ becomes a $(G,X)$-manifold and is called a \emph{Clifford--Klein form} of $X$.
+In the definition of a discontinuous group, the condition of proper discontinuity is more essential.
+Indeed, if the freeness is dropped, then $X_{\Gamma}$ is no longer a manifold, but it carries a natural structure of an orbifold (or a $V$-manifold).
+On the other hand, if the proper discontinuity condition is removed, the quotient space $X_{\Gamma}$ may fail to be Hausdorff.

 In line with the general theme of how strongly local conditions capture global information of manifolds, such as their fundamental groups, our study is motivated by the following problem on Clifford–Klein forms: \begin{problem}[\cite{Kobayashi-unlimit}] Let $G$ be a reductive Lie group and $H$ a closed reductive subgroup.
-What types of discrete groups can appear as discontinuous groups for the homogeneous space $X:=G/H$? \end{problem}
+What types of discrete groups can appear as discontinuous groups for the homogeneous space $X=G/H$? \end{problem}

-In the setting of Problem~\ref{problem:discrete-version}, $G/H$ admits a $G$-invariant pseudo-Riemannian metric.
 We are interested in discontinuous groups for manifolds endowed with indefinite metrics, such as $\mathbf{H}_{+}^{p,q}$ with $pq\neq 0$.
-In the context of Problem~\ref{problem:discrete-version}, this situation corresponds to the case where the isotropy subgroup $H$ is non-compact.
-In contrast to the case where $H$ is compact, it should be emphasized that the proper discontinuity of an action on $G/H$ imposes restrictions on discrete subgroups of $G$.
-Such restrictions give rise to interesting phenomena in the study of discontinuous groups in pseudo-Riemannian geometry, including the following Calabi--Markus phenomenon (\cite{CalabiMarkus1962,Kobayashi89}): every discontinuous group for $G/H$ is a finite group if and only if the real ranks of $G$ and $H$ are equal.
+In the setting of Problem~\ref{problem:discrete-version}, $X$ admits a $G$-invariant pseudo-Riemannian metric and the situation where the metric is indefinite corresponds to the case where the isotropy subgroup $H$ is non-compact.
+In contrast to the case where $H$ is compact, it should be emphasized that the proper discontinuity of an action on $X$ imposes restrictions on discrete subgroups of $G$.
+Such restrictions give rise to interesting phenomena in the study of discontinuous groups in pseudo-Riemannian geometry, including the following Calabi--Markus phenomenon (\cite{CalabiMarkus1962,Kobayashi89}): every discontinuous group for $X$ is a finite group if and only if the real ranks of $G$ and $H$ are equal.

 In this paper, we investigate the following problem as a continuous group analogue of Problem~\ref{problem:discrete-version}. \begin{problem} Under the setting of Problem~\ref{problem:discrete-version}, classify the isomorphism classes of connected semisimple Lie groups $L$ without compact factors such that $X$ admits a proper action of $L$. \end{problem}